Pure Silk vs Mulberry Silk: Differences, Uses & Cost Compared

 These differences result in mulberry silk being smoother, firmer, and more resistant to pilling, while pure silk may show more natural texture and irregularity.

-When comparing mulberry silk to pure silk products, momme weight is one of the best indicators of quality.
-Mulberry silk often comes in higher momme ranges, typically 19–25 momme, giving it greater durability and a denser, more luxurious drape.
-Pure silk fabrics usually appear in lighter momme weights, which are softer but less durable over time.
+When you compare mulberry silk with other pure silks, momme weight is one of the clearest indicators of quality.
+Mulberry silk typically comes in higher momme ranges, around 19 to 25, which gives it greater durability and a denser, more luxurious drape.
+Other pure silks usually appear in lighter momme weights that feel softer at first but wear out faster with regular use.

 Colour & Lustre Variations